Ravi-datta/Agentic-AI-Powered-Dashboards-for-Real-Time-Cybersecurity-Monitoring/README.md

 ## ⚙️ Installation & Setup

-This guide walks you through setting up a fully functional AI-powered dashboard pipeline using AWS Lambda, Secure GPT, S3, and optionally API Gateway.
+This guide walks you through setting up a fully functional AI-powered dashboard pipeline using AWS Lambda, Secure GPT, S3, and API Gateway.
 It includes five interconnected Lambda functions, SecureGPT integration, and instructions for dependency setup using Klayers or Docker.

 ---